SamuelWyck/odin-mini-message-board/ReadMe.md

 # odin-mini-message-board

-A message board to practie express with ejs.
+A message board to practice express with ejs.